-3. To prepare you to enter postgraduate studies at the masters level in mathematics and other closely related subjects.
+3. To prepare you to enter postgraduate studies at the masters level in mathematics, finance or economics, and other closely related subjects.

 4. To provide you with the basic knowledge and skills to analyse and solve mathematically based problems.

 5. To enable you to cast and solve real-world problems in a mathematical framework.